NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_eddy_heat_fluxes/doc/stc_eddy_heat_fluxes.rst

 - Lag-correlation plots of polar cap geopotential heights at different pressure levels and months with early-season eddy heat fluxes at 100 hPa

-These plots are made for both hemispheres; for the Northern Hemisphere, they focus on the early (DJF or Dec) and late winter (JFM).
-For the SH, they focus on the early (ASO or Sep) and late spring (SON).
+These plots are made for both hemispheres; for the Northern Hemisphere (NH), they focus on the early (DJF or Dec) and late winter (JFM).
+For the Southern Hemisphere (SH), they focus on the early (ASO or Sep) and late spring (SON).
 These months are when coupling between the stratosphere and troposphere are most active in the respective hemispheres.

 Version & Contact info